Is there a ‘right’ formula for motherhood? I think there is.

 Why must your 11-year-old attempt to debate nearly everything you say?
 Did you drop the ball when it came to teaching your child to be respectful?

 No. You did nothing wrong.
-So why do you feel bad about your children’s behaviour?
-Because so often we measure their behaviour and our ability to manage it based on unrealistic expectations.
+So why do you feel bad about your children’s behavior?
+Because so often we measure their behavior and our ability to manage it based on unrealistic expectations.